 Grains are also rich in lean protein.
 The gluten in the grains is a high-quality protein.
 Though it is not as bioavailable or intestinally absorbable as animal-sourced proteins.
 The high-quality whole-grain diet helps fortify other protein sources that contribute to your dog’s health.

-The combined effect of the nutrients, fibers and regular bowels sets up a healthy gut fauna.
-A healthy gut ensures a healthy heart, brain and immune system.
-This promotes healthy sleep, improves the mood and prevents auto-immune diseases and cancers.
+The combined effect of the nutrients, fibers, and regular bowels sets up a healthy gut fauna.
+A healthy gut ensures a healthy heart, brain, and immune system.
+This promotes healthy sleep, improves mood, and prevents auto-immune diseases and cancers.

 Some pet owners believe that a grain-free diet means a high protein or meat diet.
 This is not true as this dog food includes peas as a first and alternative ingredient to grains.
 The following ingredients may be chicken meal and fats; which is not meat.

 Grains have lower fat content than meat.
 A balanced diet of meat and grains helps control weight by reducing calories.